Guide to Poker Hand Rankings

 royal flush poker hand

 A Royal Flush is the strongest poker hand ranking and is thus unbeatable.
-It is made up of a 10, Jack, Queen, King, and Ace of the same suit.
+It is made up of an Ace, King, Queen, Jack, and 10 of the same suit.
 There are 4 different combinations for a royal flush (Diamonds, Hearts, Clubs and Spades).
 The probability of making a royal flush is 30, 939 to 1.

 straight flush poker hand